-Zearn is utilized in tandem with Eureka for grade TK/1.
-During the mathematics block of time, scholars engage in the lesson sequence above, while also accessing the sequence of Learn lessons as previously described.
-In this way, teachers are able to create math center rotations and/or small groups focusing on specific skills and providing individualized targeted, data-driven instruction.
+Zearn is utilized in tandem with Eureka.
+During the mathematics block of time, scholars engage in the lesson sequence above, while also accessing the sequence of Learn lessons as previously described in

+Blended Learning.
+In this way, teachers are able to create math center rotations and/or small groups focusing on specific skills and providing individualized instruction.